AriFordsham/GHCWiki/plugins/reinitialize-globals.md

 Instead of allocating `FastString`s' uniques linearly, let's use a `UniqSupply`.
 Then we'd just need to split the supply in order to prevent the danger of two `FastString`s getting the same unique.
 Whatever routine does the splitting just needs to be called the first time libHSghc is loaded dynamically and never again.

+I whipped up a quick implementation (using `{-# SOURCE #-}` and minimal boot files for `Unique` and `UniqueSupply`).
+Testing on a library that takes \~8.9 seconds to build and allocates 6.334 gigs, I got a \~0.3% increase in allocation and a \~0.1 second increase in time.
+The next step is try measuring the effect on compilation times in nofib, and looking for a cheap way to avoid those boot files.